hellogreg/pstv/pstv.md

 > To skip right to viewing my PSTV homescreen proof of concept, it's here:
 > http://hellogreg.github.io/pstv

+*"For us, design is more than just superficial look and feel.
+It must also be in harmony with both the human intellect and instinct.
+Reaching beyond the realms of functionality and aesthetics, design must provide both an intuitive and enriching experience."
+-- From the [Sony Design Philosophy](http://www.sony.net/SonyInfo/design/profile/philosophy.html) section on Empathy*

 I've loved the idea of the PlayStation TV from [the moment Sony announced it](https://www.youtube.com/watch?v=rG5l78gbvpU).
 I was excited to play *Persona 4 Golden* and D*anganronpa: Trigger Happy Havoc*.
 (My wife and I usually play games together, so we rarely use handhelds.)
 It would finally give me a chance to play early PlayStation games (like *Final Fantasy VII*) with an analog stick, and not just with the directional pad.
 And it sounded like the perfect device to bring on long trips: a way to bring your games and streaming media accounts on the road and make any hotel or guest room feel a little like home.

 *Tell why is HAS succeeded, so they believe I love it -- because I do!*